Landlord-Tech/landlord-tech-landing-page/src/markdown/about-hero/about-hero.md

 ---
 title: about-hero
-metaTitle: About Us | Built by Property Owners to Help with Pet Management
+metaTitle: The Landlords Behind The Tech | Our Property Management Story
-metaDescription: "Landlord Tech was created by property owners, for property owners, to solve some of the most difficult problems in the residential real estate industry. "
+metaDescription: Built for property managers, by property managers.
+Landlord Tech was created to give landlords the tools they need to manage pets in rentals.
 heroHeading: Our Story
 heroImg: /assets/wooden-homre.png
 ---